-We followed an abandoned railway line as far as Dunières and spent that night in a hotel in Montfaucon, a lucky chance as it rained hard all night.
+We followed an abandoned railway line as far as Dunières and spent that night in a hotel in Montfaucon, a lucky chance for us, as it rained hard all night.

-Then we pushed south to Tence, passing as we did so our grand total of 10,000 kilometres of walking in France.
+Then we pushed south to Tence, passing as we did so our grand total of 10,000 kilometres of walking in France (thankyou, Dataman).

 The next day we entered a strange landscape of steep conical hills, or sucs, remnants of volcanic cores from eruptions long ago.

 Threading between these sucs, we found our own way to St-Julien-Chapteuil without following the much more roundabout GR65.